NateEag/how-i-code/drafts/debugging-programs.rst

 No one of these techniques is a silver bullet.
 They are listed in order of preference, but the goal is to understand the problem quickly and fully.
 Combine them as needed.
-Do not prefer one excessively over the others, as they are most effective when combined.
+Do not prefer one excessively over the others, as no one of them is always the best answer.

 ..
 TODO Figure out if these are all the reasons a bug may disappear in dev.